Design history · 1980s–1990s postmodern practice

 The designer who insisted graphic design has something to say — and a duty to say it.

-Tibor Kalman (1949–1999) is the Hungarian-American designer whose studio M&Co and magazine Colors made the case that graphic design is a form of public discourse.
-A mentor to Stefan Sagmeister and an engine of late-twentieth-century design conscience, his insistence on meaning over surface reshaped what designers thought the job was for.
+Tibor Kalman (1949–1999) is the Hungarian-American designer whose studio M&Co and magazine Colors argued that graphic design is a form of public discourse.
+He mentored Stefan Sagmeister and shaped a generation of New York practice; his insistence on meaning over surface changed what designers thought the job was for.

 Key facts